Islam-Magdy-dev/little-lemon-capstone/README.md

 Little Lemon is a restaurant website built using React, as part of the Meta Front End Developer certificate program.
 The website is designed to showcase the restaurant's menu, services, and contact information.

+## Live Website

+You can see the live website at https://little-lemon-capstone-nu.vercel.app

 ## Installation

 To install the project, follow these steps: